 - Write a note on the non-Brahman movements in western and southern India.
-12 OR Discuss the relationship between Indian National Congress and the Indian capitalist class.
+12 OR Discuss the relationship between the Indian National Congress and the Indian capitalist class.

 The relationship was interdependent.
 Congress knew that capitalists can considerably fund the movement, and have deep influence over the bourgeoisie.
-Capitalists were aware that without the support of Congress, British government would not listen to them.
-They used their alliance with Congress to push demands that suited their class, and pressured government into making certain concessions (low Rupee-Sterling ratio, tariff protection, reduction in military expenditure, etc).
+Capitalists were aware that without the support of Congress, the British government would not listen to them.
+They used their alliance with Congress to push demands that suited their class and pressured the government into making certain concessions (low Rupee-Sterling ratio, tariff protection, reduction in military expenditure, etc).

 They emphasized that after certain important concessions, a movement should be withdrawn.
 Later, a threat of relaunch could be used for bargaining.

-They understood their long term interests and the dangers of British economic exploitation.
+They understood their long-term interests and the dangers of British economic exploitation.
 They understood the nature of Indian national movement and the role of Congress in the struggle.
 They were more inclined towards constitutional avenues because of their fear of radical elements.
 They extended full support to the Congress during the times of struggle and condemned the government’s efforts of suppression.
 After participating in a movement, they would jump in and would mediate for a conciliation between the Congress and the government.
-Throughout, they too kept their own interests in mind, and used their relationship with the Congress to gain crucial concessions from the government.
+Throughout, they too kept their own interests in mind and used their relationship with the Congress to gain crucial concessions from the government.

-- Analyse the main characteristics of the popular movements during the second half of nineteenth century.
+- Analyse the main characteristics of the popular movements during the second half of the nineteenth century.
 12 OR Write a note on the Khilafat Movement.

 Solution: Khilafat Movement (1919-1924) was a significant Islamic movement in India during the British rule.
 This was an attempt by the Indian Muslim community to unite together in support of the Turkish Empire ruled by the Khalifa, which was attacked by European powers.
 The Muslims considered the Khalifa as the custodian of Islam.
 They simply could not digest his dethronement.
 Under the leadership of prominent Muslim leaders, notable one being Maulana Abul Kalam Azad, they launched the Khilafat Movement in most parts of North India.